 They also have such conservative rules for their chat room.
 Some people talk about “we want this to be a very safe place.”
 A safe place?
 You’re on the fucking internet.
 How is that not a “safe place” to begin with.
 One wonders how such delicate and easily-offended people make it through the day!
 The term “safe place” is used in many places online and it translates to mean: Keep this fun, happy, not a problem in the world, just like a Tupperware party.
 Don’t bring any reality in this room (for children who have never matured to adulthood).
 And that seems to be a large group of the people who watch airline videos.
 The fact is: People can throw all the words at you that they want, but if you have the maturity to ignore them, words are merely words despite what idiot they come from.
 I get so tired of hearing that “this is a safe place” rubbish.
 No one can harm another person with words or name-calling online.
 Unless you have a child in an adult body who takes the bait.
 Maybe that’s what they’re concerned about.
 Since most of the people in the chat act like children and they can’t even type in intelligent, complete sentences including some people who pretend to be a “pastor” and is always going on about “god bless.”
 Why would you assume that the person believes in god, just because you do?
 It’s tacky proselytizing.
 People who are secure with their own religious beliefs don’t engage in proselytizing.
 And by the way they write, how did that person get to be a member of the clergy with such awful writing skills?

 It seems that religious nuts, lonely people and the most delicate of conservative people are attracted to these channels.
-Don’t get me started on the worshipping of the mods, of course, using the words “amazing” and “awesome.”
+Again, don’t get me started on the worshipping of the mods, of course, using the words “amazing” and “awesome.”

 If I had a channel like this, it would be no different than the way I run this website.
-People are free to say what they want in whatever international language they choose, no worshipping of “mods” (even though I don’t have any), it would not be a playroom for the Friends of the Friendless and for people to talk about getting tea for someone else in the room (roll eyes) with constant immaturity and laughter.
+I’ve mostly had to turn comments off because of the amount of spam that pours in.
+That gets very time-consuming to delete.
+But when I did have comments on, people were free to say what they want in whatever international language they chose, no worshipping of “mods” (even though I don’t have any), it would not be a playroom for the Friends of the Friendless and for people to talk about getting tea for someone else in the room (roll eyes) with constant immaturity and laughter.
 There would be a language translator for anyone to use, including myself with no “English-only” requirements.
 And planes would be called “him” as they are in español.
 What would not be allowed is religious proselytizing.
-Take that shit elsewhere.
+Take that rubbish elsewhere.